Takuhatsu/oxcryptopunks-image-generator/README.md

 > **Tip:** All the images should be stored in one folder, so we moved all the different types of characters into one `images` folder.
 Also, to have a correct images order in the composite, we should avoid naming our images like this: 0, 1, ..., 10, 11, ..., 100, 101.
 Instead, we should have names such as 0000, 0001, ..., 0010, ..., 0100, and so on...

 ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/oxpunks.png "oxpunks")

+## Chapter 8: _Prepare files for the IPFS_

+When a collection is generated, we want to rename our files to have this template: _0.png, 1.png, ..., 9998.png, 9999.png_ for images, and this template for JSON metadata files: _0, 1, ..., 9998, 9999_.
+We prefer using a JSON metadata file as a bare file, which means without _.json_ extension.
+For these purposes, we designed the `renameFiles.js` script.
+Before running the script, configure `currentlyRenaming` and `renamedFilesDir` variables. `currentlyRenaming` variable should point to one of two folders - `images` or `metadata`. `renamedFilesDir` should be pointed to one of two directories that will be created for renamed files - `imagesIPFS` or `metadataIPFS` respectively.
+This code will automatically leave the _.png_ extension and will remove the _.json_ extension.

+Next, we are running `resizeImage.js` to scale the 24x24 images.
+The size of resized images and the background color are controlled through variables `imageWidth`, `imageHeight`, and `backgroundColor`.

+The last thing that we need to do is to update the _IPFS CID_ in metadata files.
+For this, first, `imagesIPFS` folder should be uploaded into _IPFS_.
+When done, we'll get _IPFS CID_ that looks like this: `QmTPhRzQATQWSqx2j5t8YWnuGxDt2tX46qZ3syDHhcth3y`.
+Assign this _CID_ to the `ipfsCID` variable in `config.js`.
+Check if the `ipfsCIDPlaceholder` variable in `config.js`, stores actual placeholder link from metadata JSON files.

+Run `updateIPFSCID.js`.

+Now the `metadata-IPFS` folder can be uploaded into _IPFS_.
+Done!